induktio/thinker/Details.md

 5. Fix game showing redundant "rainfall patterns have been altered" messages when these events are caused by other factions.
 6. Fix a bug that occurs after the player does an artillery attack on unoccupied tile and then selects another unit to view combat odds and cancels the attack.
 After this veh_attack_flags will not get properly cleared and the next bombardment on an unoccupied tile always results in the destruction of the bombarding unit.
 7. Patch AI vehicle home base reassignment bug.
 This change inverts the old condition where an apparent oversight made the engine to reassign vehicles to bases with mineral_surplus < 2.
+8. Patch the game engine to use significantly less CPU time when idling using a method similar to [smac-cpu-fix](https://github.com/vinceho/smac-cpu-fix/).
+Normally the game uses 100% of CPU time which can be be a problem on laptop devices.
-8. When capturing a base, Recycling Tanks and Recreation Commons are not always destroyed unlike previously.
+9. When capturing a base, Recycling Tanks and Recreation Commons are not always destroyed unlike previously.
 They are sometimes randomly destroyed like other facilities.
+10. Fix faction graphics bug that appears when Alpha Centauri.ini has a different set of faction filenames than the loaded scenario file.
+If the game has an incorrect faction set, the patch will quit to main menu so that the correct faction set will be available when the save is reloaded.
+11. Game now properly uses the Command Center maintenance cost that is set in alphax.txt.
+Normally the game would ignore this value and make the cost dependent on faction's best reactor value which is inconsistent with the other settings for facilities in alphax.txt.
+12. Sometimes base window population row would display superdrones even though they would be suppressed by psych-related effects.
+The patch removes superdrone icons from the main population row and uses regular worker/drone/talent icons if applicable.
+To check the superdrone status, open the psych sub window.
+13. Fix visual bug where population icons in base window would randomly switch their type when clicking on them.

 Scient's patch